 E. A pre-installation conference shall be held between Applicator, General Contractor and the Owner to review and clarification of this specification, application procedure, quality control, inspection and acceptance criteria and production schedule.

-F.
+F. System shall be in compliance with the Indoor Air Quality requirements of California Section 01350 as verified by a qualified independent testing laboratory.

 PRODUCT DELIVERY, STORAGE, AND HANDLING